prjunnamed/prjunnamed/IR.md

 - (no type information)
 - signed or unsigned integer
 - enum, list of (value, name) pairs
-- record, list of (start bit, len, field type) tuples
+- record, list of (start bit, len, field name, field type) tuples
 - custom type (identified by user-defined name)

 Such data should probably be stored deduplicated at top design level, and just referenced at the point of use.

-TODO: tagged union or something?
+TODO: this is a very rough and incomplete sketch of the interpretation type system (for one, needs tagged union support); a proper type system here is still TBD

 # Modules